Ceiling System 1

-- Soundbreaker Bars – The separation, which is key to ceiling soundproofing, is created by fitting the Soundbreaker bars acoustic hangers that reduce vibration through the structure of the building.
-The final layer of boards is applied fixed directly into the soundbreaker bars.
+- Soundbreaker Bars – The separation, which is key to ceiling soundproofing, is created by fitting the soundbreaker bars acoustic hangers that reduce vibration through the structure of the building.
+The final layer of boards is applied directly to the soundbreaker bars.

-- Noisestop 1+ panels – Supplied as part of this solution, Noisestop 1+ Panels combine a 12.5mm acoustic plasterboard and a 10kg mass vinyl sheet.
-The resultant panel blocks sound and reduce vibration through the plasterboard.
+- Noisestop 1+ panels – Supplied as part of this solution, Noisestop 1+ Panels combine a 12.5mm acoustic plasterboard and a 10kg mass-loaded vinyl sheet.
+The resultant panel blocks sound and reduces vibration through the plasterboard.
 Both impact and airborne sound are significantly reduced when the entire solution is combined.

 - AC50 acoustic sealants – Apply AC50 acoustic sealant to the edges of the panels and the perimeter of the new ceiling.

 Combining soundproofing materials to create a soundproofing system is the best way to soundproof a room.
 Take a look at the individual components supplied when you buy Ceiling System 1.

 |Area m2||DFM 100mm/60kg (2.88sqm per pack)||DFM 50mm/60kg (5.76sqm per pack)||Soundbreaker bars 3m||Noisestop 1+ Panel 18mm||AC50 acoustic sealants (standard size)|

 Fitting Ceiling System 1